-In addition, for the period in question, trustee services totaling £12,817 were provided to the eleven schemes collectively to which Dalriada was appointed to under the same bulk appointment.
-A proportion of these costs will be due to be met from the Scheme ultimately once Dalriada has determined how these costs should be apportioned and if there are funds available.
+In addition, for the period in question, trustee services totaling £15,251 (excluding VAT) were provided to the nine schemes, to which Dalriada was appointed to under the same bulk appointment, collectively.

+Legal expenses relating to the nine schemes collectively, including the Scheme, linked to the common purported investments have been incurred totally £66,118.
+A proportion of these costs will be due to be met from the Scheme.